hhd-dev/hhd/readme.md

 You can cycle through the modes with Legion L + RB.

 X-input and d-input refer to the protocol the controllers operate in.
+Both are legacy protocols introduced in the mid-2000s and are included for hardware support reasons.

 X-input is a USB controller protocol introduced with the xbox 360 controller and is widely supported.
 Direct input is a competing protocol that works based on USB HID.
 Both work the same.
-However, d-input has discrete triggers for some reason.
+The only difference between them is that d-input has discrete triggers for some reason, and some games read the button order wrong.

 X-input requires a special udev rule to work, see below.